 1. Foreword 5

-PART ۲ A: ADMISSION AND REGISTRATION 9
+PART A: APPLICATION, ADMISSION AND REGISTRATION9

-2. Admission and registration: Overview 9
+2. Application, admission and registration: Overview 9

 3. Admission requirements 9

-4. Finding (a) potential supervisor(s)
+4. Finding (a) potential supervisor(s) .
+10

-5. Admission to the University
+5. Application for postgraduate studies and provisional admission .
+11

-6. Research proposal
+6. Research proposal .
+12

-7. The ad hoc committee
+7. The ad hoc committee .
+14

-8. Approval by the Faculty Board
+8. Approval by the Faculty Board (admission) .
+15

-9. Registration
+9. Registration .
+15

-10. Short procedure registration
+10. Short procedure registration .
+16

-11. Admission and registration: General
+11. Admission and registration: General .
+17

-PART B: CONDUCTING AND SUPERVISING RESEARCH
+PART B: CONDUCTING AND SUPERVISING RESEARCH .
+19

-12. Relationship between student and supervisor(s)
+12. Relationship between student and supervisor(s) .
+19

-13. Complaints on feedback
+13. Complaints on feedback .
+21

-14. Annual reporting
+14. Annual reporting .
+21

-15. Referencing and plagiarism
+15. Referencing and plagiarism .
+22

-16. Changes in research problem, title and/or supervisors(s)
+16. Changes in research problem, title and/or supervisors(s) .
+23

-17. Conversion from master's to doctorate
+17. Conversion from master's to doctorate .
+23

-18. Interruption of master's and doctoral studies
+18. Interruption and deregistration of master's and doctoral studies .
+26

-19. Continuation of registration
+19. Continuation of registration .
+27

-PART ۲ C: COMPLETION AND SUBMISSION
+PART C: COMPLETION AND SUBMISSION

-20. General thesis and dissertation requirements
+20. General thesis and dissertation requirements .
+29

-21. Initiating submission for examination
+21. Initiating submission for examination .
+30

-22. Plagiarism check
+22. Plagiarism check .
+30

-23. Permission for submission for examination
+23. Permission for submission for examination .
+31

-24. Submission for examination: What, when and where
+24. Submission for examination: What, when and where .
+32

-PART D: EXAMINATION 25.
-Examination: General 26.
-Appointing an assessment panel (master's) and a non-examining chairperson (doctorates) 35 27.
-Selecting and appointing examiners: General 28.
-Selecting and appointing examiners: Master's 29.
-Selecting and appointing examiners: Doctorates 30.
-Selecting and appointing assessors (doctorates only) 40 31.
-Examination procedures: Master's 32.
-Master's disputes 33.
-Examination procedures: Doctorates 34.
-Doctorate disputes 35.
-Orals (doctorates) PART E: GENERAL73 36.
-Ownership of research and publication of master's theses and doctoral dissertations 73 37.
-Procedure for sensitive master's theses and doctoral dissertations PART F: FORMS 38.
-Form A: Letter to external supervisors74 39.
-Form B: Anticipated submission of a master's thesis for examination 40.
-Form C: Anticipated submission of a doctoral dissertation for examination 41.
+PART D: EXAMINATION 4 25.
+Examination: General 4 26.
+Appointing an assessment panel (master's) and a non-examining chairperson (doctorates 35 ;) 27.
+Selecting and appointing examiners: General 6 28.
+Selecting and appointing examiners: Master's 7 29.
+Selecting and appointing examiners: Doctorates 9 30.
+Selecting and appointing assessors (doctorates only) 4 0 31.
+Examination procedures: Master's 4 1 32.
+Master's disputes 3 33.
+Examination procedures: Doctorates 5 34.
+Doctorate disputes 4 35.
+Orals (doctorates) 7 PART E: GENERAL 3 36.
+Ownership of research and publication of master's theses and doctoral dissertations 7 3 37.
+Procedure for sensitive master's theses and doctoral dissertations 3 PART F: FORMS 4 38.
+Form A: Letter to external supervisors 4 39.
+Form B: Anticipated submission of a master's thesis for examination 4 40.
+Form C: Anticipated submission of a doctoral dissertation for examination 4 41.
 Form D: Permission for submission for examination of master's thesis and plagiarism check confirmation 42.
-Form E: Permission for submission for examination of doctoral dissertation and plagiarism check confirmation 43.
+Form E: Permission for submission for examination of doctoral dissertation an plagiarism check confirmation 43.
 Form F: Submission of hard copy/ies of master's thesis or doctoral dissertation for examination - declaration by candidate 44.
-Form G: Instructions to examiners for the examination of a master's thesis, including examiner's report 45.
-Form H: Instructions to examiners for the examination of a doctoral dissertation, including examiner's report
+Form G: Instructions to examiners for the examination of a master's thesis, including examiner report 45.
+Form H: Instructions to examiners for the examination of a doctoral dissertation, includin examiner's report -